SwissDataScienceCenter/renku-graph/triples-generator/README.md

 API to update project data in the Triples Store.

-Each of the properties can be either set or be null (skipping the property means it's set to null).
+Each of the properties can be either set to a new value or omitted in case there's no new value.

-In the case the value is null or specified, the value won't be changed in the TS.
-In case it's set (even to an empty array) this value will be used in the update.
-Blank descriptions are considered as Nones.
+The properties that can be updated are:
+* description - possible values are:
+  * `null` for removing the current description
+  * any non-blank String value
+* images - an array of either relative or absolute links to the images; an empty array removes all the images
+* keywords - an array of String values; an empty array removes all the keywords
+* visibility - possible values are: `public`, `internal`, `private`

 In case no properties are set, no data will be changed in the TS.

 **Request**